 By stage 2, more cancer cells can be detected along with higher levels of calcium in the blood and worsening anemia.

 The criteria to define stage 3 multiple myeloma includes:

 - large amounts of protein in the urine

 - at least three areas of bone damage

 - high levels of calcium in the bloodstream

 Scientists don’t know what causes SMM or multiple myeloma.
 They believe age is a risk factor, as most people who develop it are over 65.
 African-Americans are twice as likely as Caucasians to be diagnosed, and more men are diagnosed than women.

 Even at the smoldering stage, multiple myeloma can be detected with a blood test.
 If a person has SMM, the test will show that the cancer cells are producing a certain type of protein.
 Depending on test results, the doctor may order a bone marrow biopsy to check for malignant cells.

 People diagnosed with SMM may not need immediate treatment.
 The doctor will begin careful monitoring for any sign of progression.
 If it turns into stage 1 multiple myeloma, treatment usually includes chemotherapy and sometimes radiation.

-In early stage multiple myeloma, a bone marrow transplant may help.
-The diseased marrow is removed before the patient is given high-dose chemotherapy.
+In early stage multiple myeloma, a bone marrow transplant may be an option.
+The diseased marrow is removed before the person is given high-dose chemotherapy.
 Afterward, healthy marrow is transplanted.